Yemi Alade: 2014–2016: King of Queens and Mama Africa

 Alade's debut studio album King of Queens was released on 2 October 2014.
 Alade collaborated with producers such as Selebobo, Sizzle Pro, Shady Bizniz, Philkeyz, Young D, GospelOnDeBeatz, DIL, OJB Jezreel, Mr Chidoo, Fliptyce, EL Mcee and Beat Nation.
 The album was preceded by the singles "Johnny", "Tangerine" and "Kissing".
 It features guest appearances and skits from Bovi, R2Bees, Phyno, Chidinma, DIL, Selebobo and Diamond Platnumz.
 Alade promoted the album by touring several African countries, including Ghana, Kenya and South Africa.
 The album's deluxe edition was released in November 2014; it contains French versions of songs originally performed in English.
 The cover art for the deluxe edition was unveiled on 21 October 2014.
 According to the music platform A Nation of Billions, King of Queens sold over 100,000 copies.
+The album was nominated for Album of the year at the 2015 Nigerian Entertainment Awards and the 2015 Headies Awards.

 Alade's second studio album Mama Africa was released on 25 March 2016.
 Alade disclosed its title was Mama Africa and said it would focus on the strengths and weaknesses of an African woman.
 The album combines elements of Afropop, highlife, R&B, coupé-décalé, hip-hop and pop.
 Alade said recording the album was a struggle because she was constantly traveling to different countries every day.
 She also said she recorded the album to "capture all of Africa in one CD".
 Alade told The Fader magazine she collaborated with artists from West Africa, East Africa and South Africa.
 She enlisted GospelOnDeBeatz, DJ Coublon, Selebobo, Philkeyz, BeatsByEmzo, Masterkraft, Rotimi Keys and Mr. Chidoo to produce the album.
 Mama Africa features guest appearances from P-Square, Sarkodie, Sauti Sol, Flavour N'abania, Rotimi Keys, DJ Arafat and Selebobo.
 It was made available for pre-order on iTunes a week before its official release.
 Alade announced that proceeds from the sale of the album will go to the Feed a Child charity initiative.
 The album's deluxe edition was released on 6 April 2016, and features collaborations with South African musicians Bucie and AKA.
 Mama Africa charted in Germany, Malaysia and France.

+Mama Africa won the World Beat Album on the 2016 Independent Music Awards.